amir-zeldes/HebPipe/README.md

 `pip install c:\some_directory\numpy‑1.15.0+mkl‑cp27‑cp27m‑win_amd64.whl`

-### External dependencies

-The pipeline also requires **java** to be available (for parsing, tagging and morphological disambiguation).
-For high performance and ability to process long sentences, Java is invoked by HebPipe with 2 GB of RAM, meaning you will need a 64 bit version of Java (alternatively, replace `Xmx2g` in `heb_pipe.py` with a lower value, though longer sentences may then crash).
-You will also need binaries of Marmot and MaltParser 1.9.1 if you want to use POS tagging, morphology and parsing.
-These are not included in the distribution but **the script will offer to attempt to download them if they are missing**.

 ### Model files

 Model files are too large to include in the standard GitHub repository.
 The software will offer to download them automatically.
-The latest models can also be downloaded manually at https://corpling.uis.georgetown.edu/amir/download/heb_models/.
+The latest models can also be downloaded manually at https://corpling.uis.georgetown.edu/amir/download/heb_models_v2/.

 ## Command line usage